gustavorviana/LinuxNotify/README.md

 # Linux Notify

-This module provides an api for [freedesktop.org Notifications](https://specifications.freedesktop.org/notification-spec/latest/), working completely asynchronously.
+This module allows the application to send notifications to the Linux user without the need for an external program, using only the [freedesktop.org Notifications](https://specifications.freedesktop.org/notification-spec/1.2), fully asynchronous.

-The module works with all operating systems that work with "org.freedesktop.Notifications", that is, there is no dependency on libnotify.
+The module works with all operating systems that work with "org.freedesktop.Notifications".

 Using D-Bus to send notifications, you can customize it however you want.
 See the examples below: